dottmann/tuna_jellyfish_predation/README.md

 ![alt text](https://github.com/dottmann/tuna_jellyfish_predation/blob/main/media/metaephyrae_tuna.jpg)

-This repository contains all files needed to run the model and analysis, and generate the figures presented in the paper (Ottmann et al: "Spawning site distribution of a bluefin tuna reduces jellyfish predation on early life stages").
+This repository contains all files needed to run the model and analyses and generate the figures presented in the paper (Ottmann et al: "Spawning site distribution of a bluefin tuna reduces jellyfish predation on early life stages").

 It has 3 folders containing the source code, data files and figures.
 The code is written in R by Daniel Ottmann.